Chemical Hair Straighteners & Cancer Risks

 Which Hair Straightening Brands Are Linked To Cancer?

 Researchers from the 2022 study that connected chemical hair straightening treatments to cancer didn’t collect information on specific brands and ingredients in chemical hair straighteners.
-However, they listed parabens, phthalates (including bisphenol A), formaldehyde and metals, which are common in chemical hair straighteners, as chemicals that can cause cancer.
+However, they listed parabens, phthalates, bisphenol A, formaldehyde and metals, which are common in chemical hair straighteners, as chemicals that can cause cancer.

 While there is no definitive collection of brands that are linked to cancer, people who developed cancer filed chemical hair straightener lawsuits and claimed the brands they used caused them to develop cancer.